 Information panels along the walkway tell the story of Cook and the crew of the Endeavour's visit to Cooks Cove (Opoutama), the history of local iwi Te Aitanga-a-Hauiti, and the excavation of an archaeological site at Opoutama first occupied by Maori.

-These panels were installed in December 2012 and are the result of a joint partnership between DOC and Te Aitanga-a-Hauiti.
+These panels are the result of a joint partnership between DOC and Te Aitanga-a-Hauiti.

 Cooks Cove Walkway is situated at the southern end of Tolaga Bay, 52 km north of Gisborne.
 On SH35 take the Wharf Road turnoff, 2 km south of Tolaga Bay township.